What's new in Visual Studio 2019

 Give us feedback

 Why send feedback to the Visual Studio team?
 Because we take customer feedback seriously.
 It drives much of what we do.

-If you want to make a suggestion about how we can improve Visual Studio, you can do so by using the Provide a Suggestion tool.
+If you want to make a suggestion about how we can improve Visual Studio, you can do so by using the Suggest a Feature tool.

-If you experience a hang, crash, or other performance issue, you can easily share repro steps and supporting files with us by using the Report a Problem tool.
+If you experience an issue where Visual Studio stops responding, crashes, or other performance issue, you can easily share repro steps and supporting files with us by using the Report a Problem tool.

 - What's new in Visual Studio 2022 (Preview)